-Jabra is back with yet another pair of wireless earphones.
-This time it’s an upgrade to the widely popular Elite Active 75t, aptly named the Elite 85t (the ‘Active’ moniker has been dropped to indicate they’re not as suited to sports).
+The Jabra Elite 85t are an upgrade to the widely popular Elite Active 75t, aptly named the Elite 85t (the ‘Active’ moniker has been dropped to indicate they’re not as suited to sports).
 The focus?
-To block out loud, irritating external sounds with some powerful active noise cancellation (ANC), like the Apple AirPods Pro and the Sony WF-1000XM3.
+To challenge the best noise-cancelling earbuds by adding powerful active noise cancellation (ANC) to block annoying external sounds, just like the Apple AirPods Pro and the Sony WF-1000XM4 do.

 However, audio has been vastly improved thanks to a new pair of 12mm in-built speakers, which are twice the size of those on the 75t buds and offer a wider and more well-balanced soundstage.
 This, alongside even deeper bass, adds more depth to your favorite tunes.

 While the noise-blocking technology does affect battery life, the 85t buds are still able to offer over five hours of playback per charge, with its charging case able to extend this to an impressive 25 hours.

 All-in-all, these are a well-performing pair of earphones, and ideal for those looking for some stylish-looking noise-cancelling true wireless earbuds that aren’t huge in size like some of those on offer from Jabra’s rivals.

 [Update: Jabra has announced three new true wireless earbuds models: the Jabra Elite 7 Pro, the Jabra Elite 7 Active, and the Jabra Elite 3.
 The Jabra Elite 7 Pro will succeed the Elite 85t, coming with active noise cancellation, a 35-hour combined battery life, and fast charging that will give you 1.2 hours of playback from a speedy five-minute charge.]